CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 individual function still has to check the type of each item in order to do any sort of work.

-\> code is on page 177, I\'m not typing that in.
+> code is on page 177, I'm not typing that in.

-Each \'generic\' operation that can be done requires individual checks for the relevant types.
+Each 'generic' operation that can be done requires individual checks for the relevant types.
 Adding any new implementation requires editing each individual procedure.

 ### 2.4.3 Data-Directed Programming and Additivity

 Dispatching on Type
-:   checking on type of datum and calling the appropriate procedure is the very
-    essence of data oriented programming
+: checking on type of datum and calling the appropriate procedure is the very essence of data oriented programming

 Extendability requires that each implementation requires as little work as possible.
 Another weakness in given implementation is that requirement to give